A Tale of Two ANDAs: Jurisdiction and Venue in a Non-Traditional Sense

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Andria “Rae” Crisler is an Associate in the litigation group in Fish & Richardson’s Dallas office, focusing her practice on patent litigation.
-Rae’s experience spans a wide range of technologies, including pharmaceuticals in Hatch-Waxman cases, medical devices, and technologies related to power management features of systems-on-a-chip as...
+Andria “Rae” Crisler, an associate in the Dallas office of Fish & Richardson P.C., focuses her practice on patent litigation.
+Rae’s experience spans a wide range of technologies, including pharmaceuticals in Hatch-Waxman cases, medical devices, and technologies related to power management features of systems-on-a-chip as well as network...

 Lance Wyatt is an associate in the Dallas office of Fish & Richardson P.C.
 He was previously a summer associate with the firm.
 Lance focuses his practice on patent litigation and has expertise in an unusually diverse range of disciplines, including life sciences, pharmaceuticals and biotechnology, software and computer technologies, and...